 (i) “Valuation Agent” means, for purposes of Paragraph 3, the party making the demand under Paragraph 3; for purposes of Paragraph 4(d), the Secured Party for purposes of calculating the Value of the Substitute Credit Support and Posted Credit Support involved in the substitution; for purposes of Paragraph 5, the Secured Party; and for purposes of Paragraph 6(d), the Secured Party receiving or deemed to receive the Distributions or the Interest Amount, as applicable; provided, however, that in all cases, if an Event of Default or Potential Event of Default or Specified Condition has occurred and is continuing with respect to the party designated as the Valuation Agent, then in such case, and for so long as the Event of Default or Potential Event of Default or Specified Condition continues, the other party shall be the Valuation Agent.

-(ii) “Valuation Date” means any Local Business Day.
+(ii) “Valuation Date” means any Local Business Day on which a Delivery Amount or a Return Amount would be due hereunder.

 (iii) “Valuation Time” means: